zkytony/libspn/README.rst

-This is the branch where my SPN duplication code works!
+This is the branch where libspn works for the GraphSPN code.
+Please refer to `the official libspn repository <https://github.com/pronobis/libspn]>`_ for the latest updates.

 LibSPN